kidq330/lannot/README.md

-GenLabels
+LAnnotate
 =========

-GenLabels is a Frama-C plugin.
+LAnnotate is a Frama-C plugin.
 It requires a patched version of Frama-C.

 Installation
 ------------